jcvdav/villasenor-derbez/content/project/invasive_species.md

 title = "Invasive species"

 # Project summary to display on homepage.
-summary = "Ecological implications and environmental institutions"
+summary = "The invasive lionfish in the Caribbean"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "./lionfish.JPG"